jennapederson/100DaysOfCloud/Journey/057/Readme.md

 # Day 57

-Joined the Serverless MN meetup with guest speaker and AWS Data Hero, [Alex Debrie](https://twitter.com/alexbdebrie), talking about Single-Table Design in DynamoDB and five strategies to one-to-many relationships.
+Joined the Serverless MN meetup with guest speaker and AWS Data Hero, [Alex Debrie](https://twitter.com/alexbdebrie), talking about Single-Table Design in DynamoDB and five strategies for one-to-many relationships.

 Tips:
 - know your access patterns in advance